hsfr/RexselKernel/README.md

 ### How do I get set up? ###

-* There is an associated command line application that ca be compiled on eiether MacOS or Linus.
+* There is an associated command line application that can be compiled on either MacOS or Linux.
 It is supplied in the form of a Swift package.

 * Dependencies